webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

   </div>
 </div>

 The triangle above is very blocky.
-We can increase the resolution but the highest resolution we can display is the resolution of the display which might not be enough to not look blocky.
+We can increase the resolution but, the highest resolution we can show is the resolution of the display, which might not be enough to not look blocky.

 One solution is to render at a higher resolution.
-For example, say 4x (2x in both width and height) and then "bilinear filter" the result into the canvas.
-We covered "bilinear filtering" in [the article on textures](webgpu-textures.html).
+For example, say we raise the resolution 4x (2x in both width and height) and then "bilinear filter" the result into the canvas.
+We covered "bilinear filtering" in
+[the article on textures](webgpu-textures.html).

 <div class="webgpu_center side-by-side flex-gap" style="max-width: 850px">